 The number of cameras connected to the ports on the back of the NVR plus the number of cameras on the LAN added to the NVR cannot exceed the camera limit of the NVR.
-For example, the ALI-NVR5232P NVR can monitor up to 32 cameras, 16 attached to the internal PoE network switch, and 16 accessible across the network.

-NOTE For a lists IP cameras compatible with your NVR, refer to: "APPENDIX B NVR Compatible Cameras" on page 248.
+NOTE For a lists IP cameras compatible with your NVR, see your product vendor.